fer/fer/notes/courses/INE/eJPT/3of3-penetration-testing-basics.md

 - Parts of a video file
 - Server banners received by a client application
 - etc.
-- Buffers have a finite size, therefore: if an app develooper does not enforce a buffer limit, an attacker could find a way to write data beyond those limits and write there arbitrary code
+- Buffers have a finite size, therefore: if an app developer does not enforce a buffer limit, an attacker could find a way to write data beyond those limits and write there arbitrary code

 ##### Stack